shayanheidari/gym_fastAPI/README.md

 # gym_fastAPI

-a gym membership and workout plan API written in fastAPI.
+a gym membership and workout plan API written in FastAPI.

 ## the permission types are

 - administrator
 - member
 - coach
-hello